Skip to main content

 Loading

-• Queries can be paginated - a query may return a very large number of results (billions of records), which could overwhelm the client.
+• Queries can be paginated.
+A query may return a large number of results (billions of records), which could overwhelm the client.
 The query can be paginated, with the size of the result, using the max records query policy.
 The client partition filter object keeps track of the query progress across multiple partitions, and can be used to continue the query each time.

 Differences between Short and Long Queries